 7.1.1 The provisions of Annex S-2 shall apply and be given effect as if they were set out in full in this Section S and shall be treated for all purposes as a part of this Section S.

-7.1.2 Quantities of Active Energy associated with SVA Metering Systems shall be determined and allocated to Supplier BM Units for the purposes of Settlement in accordance with Annex S-2.
+[P375]7.1.2 Quantities of Active Energy associated with SVA Metering Systems and Asset Metering Systems shall be determined and allocated to Supplier BM Units for the purposes of Settlement in accordance with Annex S-2.

 7.2 Overview of the Supplier Volume Allocation Rules

-7.2.1 Suppliers and Supplier Agents shall provide data to the SVAA in accordance with the Supplier Volume Allocation Rules and BSCP508.
+[P375]7.2.1 Suppliers and Supplier Agents , and Virtual Lead Parties and Virtual Lead Party Agents shall provide data to the SVAA in accordance with the Supplier Volume Allocation Rules and BSCP508.

-7.2.2 The Supplier Volume Allocation Rules consist of the following principal activities:
+[P375]7.2.2 The Supplier Volume Allocation Rules consist of the following principal activities: